If you fancy heading off on a self-guided Aran Islands tour / road trip, you’ve landed in the right place!

 You can safely park your bike at a dedicated parking station just down the road from Paudy’s and the cafe and use it as your starting point for your walk to Dún Aonghasa.

 If you’re not familiar with Dún Aonghasa, you’re in for a treat.
-Few place boast a location as dramatic as Dún Aonghasa.
+Few places boast a location as dramatic as Dún Aonghasa.
 Eagle-eyed film lovers will recognize this location from the film The Banshees of Inisherin.

 Stop 6: Poll na bPeist